What are Blue Parks?

 - Are the most promising source of new medicines to combat cancer, pain and bacterial diseases

-Dr. Elliott Norse, Marine Conservation Institute founder and chief scientist, is the main visionary behind Blue Parks.
-He worked closely with Marine Conservation Institute President Dr. Lance Morgan to create a strategic framework to turn his vision into a reality.
-Together, this dynamic team continues to lead the initiative.
-Biographies for both Dr. Norse and Dr. Morgan can be found on the Staff and Science Council page.
+Dr. Elliott Norse, Marine Conservation Institute founder, is the main visionary behind Blue Parks.
+Marine Conservation Institute President Dr. Lance Morgan and Blue Parks Director Sarah Hameed have worked to turn his vision into a reality.
+Together, this dynamic team continues to lead Blue Parks.
+Biographies for Dr. Norse, Dr. Morgan and Dr. Hameed can be found on the People page.

 What level of involvement does Marine Conservation Institute have in the Blue Park initiative?

 Marine Conservation Institute developed and is leading this important endeavor.
-The organization is securing the funding and partnerships necessary to establish Blue Parks as synonymous with strong and effective marine reserves.
-Once this program is robust enough to proceed on its own, it will be managed by an alliance of conservation organizations that take on the governance and fundraising responsibilities.
+The organization is securing the funding and partnerships necessary to establish Blue Parks as synonymous with strong and effective marine protected areas.
 Partners, donors and many others are critical to the success of Blue Parks.